SHINKANSEN TRAVEL WITH KIDS

 Travelling during peak hour, weekends or national holidays?
 Then, Yes.

-If you, for some reason, miss that train, you wont have to buy all new tickets – you could sit on non-reserved on the next train OR just pay for the reserved seat portion of your ticket again.
+If you, for some reason, miss that booked train, you wont have to buy all new tickets – you could sit on non-reserved on the next train OR just pay for the reserved seat portion of your ticket again.

 Here is some additional information on reserving shinkansen seats.